medic/cht-gateway/README.md

 	|        |                 | (android) | --------> SMS
 	+--------+                 +-----------+

+# Use

+## Installation

+Download the latest APK from https://github.com/medic/medic-gateway/releases

+## Configuration

+### Medic Mobile

+If you're configuring `medic-gateway` for use with [`medic-webapp`](https://github.com/medic/medic-webapp), set the webapp URL to `https://username:password@example.com/api/sms`.

+### Other

+If you're configuring `medic-gateway` for use with other services, you will need to find out the value for _webapp URL_ from your tech support.

 # API

 This is the API specification for communications between `medic-gateway` and a web server.
 Messages in both directions are `application/json`.